FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 - If an approximation of the SUT noise impact on the Trial Loss Ratio is known, it can be set as the Goal Loss Ratio.

+- For more information, see an earlier draft [Lencze-Shima] (Section 5) and references there.

 Regardless of the validity of all similar motivations, support for non-zero loss goals makes any search algorithm more user-friendly.
 [RFC2544] throughput is not user-friendly in this regard.